UX audit, otherwise known as UX review, is an invaluable asset to a business’s success.

 This brings us to usability testing.
 In a nutshell, a usability testing session is a recorded meeting with actual or potential users, while the said users are attempting to complete tasks by using your designs.
 The industry standard is to have 5 interviews per feature/feature group.
 6 and beyond will get you to the point of diminishing returns.

-2. Interviews with stakeholders
+2. Interviews With Stakeholders

 This is often the first step of an audit.
 Kicking things off with a meeting with execs and management can provide essential context.
 This way, researchers can learn about the problems that the company is dealing with and the solutions it's after.